DocchiAndroid/Docchi/README.md

 ## Overview
 ### Description
 Docchi is a voting app that lets users to create public polls.
 It will let users create quick large scale surveys and polls to make decisions.
-All votes on this platform will be anonymous.
+All votes on our platform will be anonymous.

 ### App Evaluation
 - **Category:** Social Networking and Survey